jnozzi/cocoadev.com/markdown/SequenceGrabbingACIImage.md

 --marcocoa
 ----
 Problem solved.
 This article helped:
-General/NSImageFromAMovieFrame
+NSImageFromAMovieFrame

-All you do is use General/SGSetGWorld, and then use a method similar to the one in the article.
+All you do is use SGSetGWorld, and then use a method similar to the one in the article.